Enzoic/enzoic-dotnet-client/README.md

         public String[] ExposedData { get; set; }

         /// <summary>
-        /// The date the Exposure was found and added to the PasswordPing database.
+        /// The date the Exposure was found and added to the Enzoic database.
         /// </summary>
         public DateTime DateAdded { get; set; }